Grate-Oracle-Lewot/GrateCrystal/README.md

 I haven't done absolutely everything in both of those, but most.
 The main takeaway is that the Apricorn balls should all now work the way they were intended to.

 # Known Bugs & Issues

-- DVs don't display properly on the stats screen

 - Pokémon icons don't color in the Daycare